Yandy Díaz Player Props: Rays vs. Cubs

 Yandy Díaz At The Plate

+- Diaz has 54 hits and an OBP of .420, both of which rank first among Tampa Bay hitters this season.

-- Among qualifying batters, he ranks sixth in batting average, while his on-base percentage ranks third and he is second in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks sixth, his on-base percentage ranks third, and he is third in the league in slugging.

-- In 69.6% of his 46 games this season, Diaz has picked up at least one hit.
-He's also had 16 multi-hit games.

-- In 18 games this year (39.1%), Diaz has picked up an RBI, and in six of those games (13.0%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Diaz has driven home a run in 18 games this year (39.1%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 25 of 46 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.